Building a Corpus

 What Is a Corpus?

-A corpus (plural: corpora) is a systematically assembled collection of texts selected according to explicit criteria for the purpose of analysis.
-The key word is systematic.
-A corpus is not simply “all the articles I found” or “everything on this topic.”
-It is a defined, bounded, documented collection whose composition you can explain and justify.
+A corpus (plural corpora) is a deliberately assembled collection of texts selected according to explicit criteria for analysis.
+The key word is deliberate.
+A corpus is a defined, bounded collection whose composition you can explain and justify.
+It is never just “all the articles I found” or “everything on this topic.”

-Corpora can include virtually any kind of textual material:
+Corpora can include many kinds of textual material:

 • News articles from specific outlets over a defined period